 In addition to the eternal quest for flavor, most home cooks keep an eye on the healthfulness of the food they are serving to their family.
-India has a long tradition of vegetarian diets, and the influence of the Ayurvedic system of medicine; prescribing food with an eye to keeping the body healthy.
-Indian cuisine is a Godsend to anyone who is vegetarian, vegan, or need to avoid gluten or simple carbs.
-While the perception of India by non-Indians is that a majority are vegetarian, depending on which report you believe, there are only between 20% to 30% strict vegetarians.
+India has a long tradition of vegetarian diets, and the influence of the Ayurvedic system of medicine.
+This prescribing of food is done with an eye to keeping the body healthy.
+Indian cuisine is a Godsend to anyone who is vegetarian, vegan, or needs to avoid gluten or simple carbs.
+There is a perception of India by non-Indians is that a majority are vegetarian.
+But depending on which report you believe, there are only between 20% to 30% strict vegetarians.
 It is not uncommon, even in a single household, to have both meat-eaters and vegetarians.
 And women are slightly more likely to be vegetarian than men.

 Tips to Reduce Calories, from Mamta’s Kitchen

 Home-cooked Indian food is healthy, balanced, comforting, and exquisite.
 The explosion of flavors from spices and herbs make you forget about butter, cream, and even meat.
 Here are Mrs. Gupta’s tips on Mamta’s Kitchen for reducing calories in your cooking:

 - Reduce the amount of fat during cooking

 - Add vegetables to meat during cooking, so that less meat is eaten

 - Skim the fat off the top, after you have finished cooking